 Plate the steak with the salad and drink the wine, (no need for sauce).
 Or, if you prefer to use the Jackson’s Pinotage for a sauce, reduce 1 Bottle Jackson’s Pinotage with 5 liters of beef stock and a sprig of rosemary until reduced.

 Enjoy over a view of the dam at Stanford Hills!

-According to Stephan and Lindi Busch from AfriCamps at Pat Busch, “you really can’t beat a simple lamb chop on the braai”.
+According to Stephan and Lindi Busch camp owners at AfriCamps at Pat Busch in Robertson, “you really can’t beat a simple lamb chop on the braai”.

 - Good quality lamb loin chops, Karoo lamb if possible, not too much fat, not too little either, not cut too thin, maybe as thick as your thumb.

 - Red wine vinegar